 President - Defense and Government Services

-Robert T. Dail is President of Supreme’s Defense and Government Services Division, and is also a member of Supreme’s Executive Committee.
-In this role as President – DGS, General Dail is tasked with leading strategic development; focusing on driving the company’s growth within the defense and government sector, and ensuring the efficient and effective delivery of all DGS contracts worldwide.
+James Jaska is President of Supreme’s Defense and Government Services Division, CEO of Supreme Group USA, and a member of the Executive Committee.
+In this role, James plays a crucial part in driving Supreme’s strategic growth within the defense and government sector, and ensuring the efficient and effective delivery of all defense and government services contracts worldwide.

 President - Commercial (Africa)

-Honore Dainhi is the President of Supreme Group’s Emerging Markets (Africa) Division, and is also a member of the Supreme Group Executive Committee.
+Honore Dainhi is the President of Supreme Group’s Commercial (Africa) Division, and is also a member of the Supreme Group Executive Committee.
 Honore is responsible for leading the execution of the company’s diversification and expansion strategy in the commercial sector across Africa.

 Prior to joining Supreme, Honore spent most of his career in the oil industry, working for the Shell Group for 17 years.
 During his tenure with Shell, he occupied various senior positions in Ghana, the Netherlands, the U.K., Kenya and Cote d’Ivoire.
 Honore was Chief Operating Officer - Africa for Vivo Energy, a Shell licensee operating in the African downstream oil business in Africa, responsible for leading the business through a period of substantial changes.